9 Signs of a Tightening Labor Market

 #9 Decline in Worker Productivity Growth

 Many economists are concerned about a slowdown in the rate of productivity growth in the US.
 This slowdown has many causes but some of them are certainly connected to the tightening labor market.
 First, as employers are forced to hire lesser qualified or skilled employees due to a shrinking applicant pool, individual worker productivity is bound to suffer.
 Second, many employers have gradually increased the hours that employees are expected to work during the week because they cannot find suitable people to bring onboard to meet increased demand for their products or services.
-This, in turn, makes their current employees over-worked and possibly fatigued and maybe even demoralized, leading to a decrease in per hour productivity.
+This, in turn, makes their current employees overworked, possibly fatigued, and maybe even demoralized, leading to a decrease in per hour productivity.

 How to Respond to a Tightening Labor Market

 As the labor market tightens it becomes more and more difficult for companies to find the highly-skilled candidates they need to succeed.
 Although there are many ways one can respond to this situation, partnering with an experienced staffing agency like TPG Staffing can prove to be quite productive.
 The professionals at TPG Staffing are experts at finding the best talent to fill your open positions, even when the available pool of candidates keeps shrinking.
 Don’t bang your head against the wall trying the same old ways to recruit new employees if they aren’t producing results.
-Call TPG Staffing today at 732-246-7100 get the candidates you need in spite of the tightening labor market.
+Call TPG Staffing today at 732-246-7100 to get the candidates you need in spite of the tightening labor market.